-NRMS 5160 Organizational & Systems Leadership for Advanced Nursing Practice: 2 credits

-NRMS 5170 Advanced Practice Nurse as Nurse Educator: 2 credits
+- NRMS 5106 Organizational & Systems Leadership for Advanced Practice Nursing: 3 credits - NRMS 5170 The Advanced Practice Nurse as Nurse Educator: 3 credits

-NOTE: NRMW 5302 International Women's Health Policy offered by the Midwifery program will fulfill the elective for the Master of Science degree in Nursing - Concentration in Nurse-Midwifery.
+NOTE: NRMW 5302 International Women's Health Policy offered by the Midwifery program will fulfill the elective for the Master of Science degree in Nursing - Concentration in NurseMidwifery.

 Courses may be taken fall, spring or summer of each year of enrollment.
-Students must meet with a faculty advisor in the College of Nursing and the School of Health Professions, Midwifery Program, to plan how these courses can best fit into the Midwifery curriculum.
+Students must meet with a faculty advisor in the College of Nursing and the School of Health Professions, Midwifery Program, to plan how these courses can best fit into the midwifery curriculum.

 Students will start and complete the CON courses in Year 1 if they are enrolled in Adv.
-Certificate Midwifery/MS Nurse-Midwifery, 7-semester program.
+Certificate midwifery/MS nurse-midwifery, 7 semester program.

-They will also take NRMW 5011 Professional Issues and Leadership in Midwifery I (3 cr) in the Fall semester of their first year, NRMW 5012 Professional Issues and Leadership in Midwifery II (1 cr) in the Spring semester of their first year, and NRMW 5013 Professional Issues and Leadership in Midwifery III (1 cr) in their final semester.
+They will also take NRMW 5010 Professional Issues and Leadership in Midwifery (3 cr) in the Fall semester of their first year.

 They will start the Adv.
-Certificate Midwifery courses in Year 2 (see the MS in Midwifery, 7-semester option, starting Year 2).
+Certificate midwifery courses in Year 2 (see the MS in Midwifery, 7 semester option, starting Year 2).

 Students in the Adv.
-Certificate Midwifery/MS Nurse-Midwifery, 5-semester option, will incorporate the CON courses into their 2-year program of study as determined by the advisors in SOHP and CON.
+Certificate midwifery/MS nurse-midwifery, 5 semester option, will incorporate the CON courses into their 2-year program of study as determined by the advisors in CHRP and CON.